Autumn Table Decorations--Capture Seasonal Colors With a Brightly-Hued Centerpiece

 - Trail vines around the edge.

-- Insert bright berry clusters to finish off the fall centerpiece.
+- Insert bright berry clusters to finish off the centerpiece.

 - Arrange brightly colored napkins in the middle of the table and place the platter on these so napkins frame the autumn centerpiece.

-Autumn table decorations are sure to draw comments and can help to set the mood for entertaining.
-A fall table centerpiece dresses up the table, while showcasing the best offerings of the season.
+Autumn table decorations made from natural materials are sure to draw comments and can help to set the mood for entertaining.
+A fall table centerpiece not only dresses up the table, but showcases the best offerings of the season.

 © 2013 Athlyn Green